sirisenpp/Soaring-Monkey/README.md

 # Portfolio
-This portfoliio contains my projects which demonstrate my ability to program in different languages
+This portfolio contains my projects which demonstrate my ability to program in different languages